CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 >     * Author's repository, or a Custodian's if a project is dormant (e.g. a repository on Codeberg).
 >     * Language-specific packages distributed by a Language Ecosystem (e.g. CPAN).
 > * E.g. someone in the #debian-perl group downloads, builds, tests and installs something from CPAN, but instead of doing a regular install, they us tooling like `dh-make-perl` to produce a custom installation directory that can be incorporated into a .deb archive.
-> * A Packager can both be found in-house (e.g. a business who uses a company-internal package mirror), for a Package Ecosystem provider (e.g. Debian), or a Language Ecosystem provider (e.g. a company-internal CPAN mirror that distributes patched packages).
+> * A Packager can both be found in-house (e.g. a business who uses a company-internal package mirror), for a Package Ecosystem Provider (e.g. Debian), or a Language Ecosystem Provider (e.g. a company-internal CPAN mirror that distributes patched packages).

 Operates within a [Package Ecosystem](#package-ecosystem) or an [Maintainer Environment](#maintainer-environment).
 Within a package ecosystem, builds and creates packages from components received from an upstream source, optionally with patches applied from the [Patcher](#patcher).